RenderKit/ospray/README.md

 ----------------------------------------------------

-Applications using the new distributed device should initialize OSPRay by creating (and setting current) an "mpi\_distributed" device or pass "--osp:mpi-distributed" as a command line argument to `ospInit()`.
+Applications using the new distributed device should initialize OSPRay by creating (and setting current) an "`mpi_distributed`" device or pass `"--osp:mpi-distributed"` as a command line argument to `ospInit()`.
 Note that due to the semantic differences the distributed device gives the OSPRay API, it is not expected for applications which can already use the offload device to correctly use the distributed device without changes to the application.

 Examples